-The UPC will be comprised of the Court of First Instance, divided into Central, Local and Regional Divisions, with appeals heard by a Court of Appeal in Luxembourg.
-The UPC will also have a Court Registry, also based in Luxembourg.
-In addition, the existing Court of Justice for the European Union ("CJEU") will have limited jurisdiction to hear guestions on EU law referred by the Court of First Instance or the Court of Appeal.
+The UPC comprises the Court of First Instance, divided into Central, Local and Regional Divisions, with appeals heard by the Court of Appeal in Luxembourg.
+Alexander Ramsey has been appointed as Registrar of the UPC, also based in Luxembourg.
+In addition, the existing Court of Justice for the European Union ("CJEU") will have limited jurisdiction to hear questions on EU law referred by the Court of First Instance or the Court of Appeal.
 The UPC Rules set out a single procedure to be followed for all actions, whether before a Central, Regional or Local Division or the Court of Appeal.

-The UPC will be composed of groups of legally and technically qualified judges.
+The UPC comprises groups of legally and technically qualified judges.
 The compositions of the various divisions are shown in the diagram above.
-The Court of First Instance will be made up of the Central Division (with its main branch in Paris, a branch in Munich and a further branch (formerly to be based in London, however its new location has not been finalised and is unlikely to be finalised before the court opens) and Local Divisions, covering individual contracting states, and Regional Divisions, covering two or more contracting states.
+The Court of First Instance will be made up of the Central Division (with its main branch in Paris, a branch in Munich and a further branch announced in Milan) and Local Divisions, covering individual contracting states, and Regional Divisions, covering two or more contracting states.